ahmedalaa14/plan-game-opengl/README.md

 ## Description

-This project is a game developed using OpenGL.
+- This project is a Game Developed using OpenGL.

 ## Installation